FeniaPfa/FeniaPfa/README.md

 * 🌍  I'm based in Chile
 * 🖥️  See my portfolio at [feniapfa.dev](http://feniapfa.dev/)
-* 🧠  I'm learning Typescript
+* 🧠  I'm learning Typescript and Next.js

 ### Skills